Philipp Sturm

-Philipp Sturm (born 23 February 1999) is an Austrian footballer who plays as a midfielder for TSV Hartberg in Austrian Bundesliga.
+Philipp Sturm (born 23 February 1999) is an Austrian footballer who plays as a midfielder for UFC Siezenheim in the fourth-tier Salzburger Liga.

 Club career

 FC Liefering

 Philipp Sturm started his career with the youth team of SV Wals-Grünau.
 2009 he came to the youth of FC Red Bull Salzburg and then to Salzburgs football academy, where he played for all teams (U15, U16, U18).

 2017 he signed with FC Liefering.
 He was also member of the FC Red Bull Salzburg U19 team which won the UEFA Youth League 2016/17 and the team 2017/18.

 He made his professional debut playing for Red Bull Salzburg's feeder team, Liefering, against Kapfenberger SV on 21 July 2017.

 Chemnitzer FC

 On 30 June 2019, Sturm joined Chemnitzer FC on a free transfer.